Xierumeng/Xierumeng.github.io/About.md

 <!--{% include socialmedia.html %}-->

+# About the Blog

+I am starting an introductory guide to the University of Waterloo, focused on my program.

 # About the Author

 Xierumeng enjoys butter tarts, explosions, and SPAAACE.
 Contrary to popular belief, I can't think in 7 dimensions.
 Well, maybe abstractly.

 {% include authorsocialmedia.html %}

-# Acknowledgement
+# Acknowledgements

 This website was made using [the Bootstrap framework](http://getbootstrap.com/) and [Jekyll](https://jekyllrb.com/), a static site generator.
-You can download the comic website code [here](https://github.com/peahatlanding/Webcomic-Jekyll-Theme).
-Thank you!
+You can download the template comic website code [here](https://github.com/peahatlanding/Webcomic-Jekyll-Theme).